venta380/Leptidea-Genome-size-scripts/README.md

 Raw outputs and preprocessing files, .histo files for each sample with R scripts and unscaled genome sizes.

 # percentage_of genome_alignment_to_itself.py
 This gives the percentage of genome aligning to itself.
+This file takes the reference genome (.fasta) file and and the Blast output in format 6.
+# repeat_family directory
+This directory contains the repeat subclasses and superfamiles for each buterfly genome.

+#